BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 ### Update sandbox

 When one want to update the sandbox environment one will usually do that with `git push origin develop:sandbox --force`.
 One can also deploy a non-merged feature branch to sandbox to verify functionality.
-When deploying to sandbox, ensure that you are interferring with anyone else verifying something at the moment.
+When deploying to sandbox, ensure that you are not interferring with anyone else verifying something at the moment.
 Check who deployed the last changes by looking at the [commit history](https://github.com/BIBSYSDEV/NVA-Frontend/commits/sandbox/).

 ### Deploy a feature branch